ivanearisty/obsidian/Notes on Website May 1st.md

 # Pages
 ## Main Page

-- [ ] Mirna indicated that she wants additional banners on this screen, not just additional photos.
+- [x] Mirna indicated that she wants additional banners on this screen, not just additional photos.
 What is the content for the banners and what should they look like?
-- [ ] This picture needs to be updated to multigenerational family.
+- [x] This picture needs to be updated to multigenerational family.
 This seems targeted to just one segment. -Mirna

+Should link to Communities
+Should link to MiFi
 ![[Screenshot 2025-05-01 at 3.46.40 AM.png]]

 - [ ] From Flor's comment: "I suggest to make these bigger and clickable to either a contact form or products page or something like that."
 I think this element is somewhat useless at the moment.
 We do not offer voice or streaming, just WiFi on the go.
 I propose removing it, or talking only about WiFi on the go.
 Maybe this can funnel into the product page for WiFi on the go.